-The financial income associated with customer portfolios amounted to NOK 7 billion in 2018; in 2017 it totalled NOK 31 billion (see tables 3 and 4 above).
-This corresponded to a value-adjusted return of 1.5 per cent in 2018, against 6.7 per cent in 2017 in the common portfolio, and 0.6 per cent in 2018 and 7.5 per cent in 2017 in the investment options portfolio.
+The financial income associated with customer portfolios amounted to NOK 44 billion in 2019; in 2018 it totalled NOK 7 billion (see tables 3 and 4 above).
+This corresponded to a value-adjusted return of 8.5 per cent in 2019, against 1.5 per cent in 2018 in the common portfolio, and 9.9 per cent in 2019 and 0.6 per cent in 2018 in the investment options portfolio.

-In 2018, the Company generated a customer result of NOK 5.7 billion, of which NOK 2.8 billion was allocated to customers' additional provisions and NOK 2.9 billion to the premium fund.
-The securities adjustment fund has decreased by NOK 8.8 billion from 2017.
-In 2017, the Company generated surplus returns of NOK 5.7 billion, of which NOK 1.1 billion was allocated to customers' additional provisions and NOK 4.6 billion to the premium fund.
+In 2019, the company achieved a customer result of NOK 10.3 billion, with all NOK 8 billion allocated to statutory reserve and 2.3 billion to the premium fund.
+In addition, the premium fund was allocated NOK 0.5 billion from the year's risk result.
+The securities adjustment fund increased by NOK 22 billion in 2019.
+In 2018, the Company generated a customer result of NOK 5.0 billion, of which NOK 2.8 billion was allocated to customers' additional provisions and NOK 2.2 billion to the premium fund.
+In addition, the premium fund was allocated NOK 0.5 billion from the risk result in 2018.

-The cost of managing the customer funds was NOK 194 million in 2018; the figure for 2017 was NOK 187 million.
+The cost of managing the customer funds was NOK 198 million in 2019; the figure for 2018 was NOK 194 million.
 The costs are covered by a special cost element in the pension premium and are included in the administration result that falls to the Company.
 The administration result is stated in section A.5 under table 8, Profit and loss elements in the corporate portfolio.

 The table below shows the breakdown of the common portfolio into main asset classes and the returns per asset class.
 The total will differ slightly from the accounting figure because of differing accounting classifications.
 In the table, derivative items are also reported net, whereas they are posted gross to the accounts.
-The two largest contributors to financial income in 2018 were property and construction and hold-to-maturity bonds.
-The return on equities and alternative investments includes the effects of currency hedging and strategic positions.
+By far the biggest contributors to financial income in 2019 were equities and alternative investments.